pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

   - matplotlib
 ```

-`nb2galaxy` supports both `environment.yml` and `requirements.txt`.
-The conversion module attempts to reconcile the dependencies listed in both `requirements.txt` and `environment.yml` using Conda.
-First, each package from `requirements.txt` is searched by Conda.
+When both `environment.yml` and `requirements.txt` are present, `nb2galaxy` attempts to reconcile them using Conda.
+First, each package from `requirements.txt` is searched by `conda`.
 If the package with the same name exists in the configured conda channels (only `conda-forge` by default), it is included in the final list of packages for reconciliation.
 Otherwise, the package is ignored, and a comment is added to the generated tool represented as an XML file.

 In the end, all dependencies are resolved together to obtain fixed versions of the required packages that are written in the tool's XML file.

-## Converting notebook to Galaxy tool
+## Notebook to Galaxy tool conversion

-We are ready to create a very simple Galaxy tool now, using `nb2galaxy` CLI:
+At this stage, we can create a very simple Galaxy tool using `nb2galaxy` CLI:

 ```bash
 nb2galaxy --environment_yml environment.yml example_nb2workflow.ipynb ./tooldir
 ```

-Which produces tool description xml file and a python script file in the `./tooldir`
+This creates the `./tooldir` folder that contains a tool description `.xml` file and a python script file:

 ```
 tooldir/